George Summerbee

-George Summerbee (22 October 1914 – 19 April 1955) was an English professional footballer who played in The Football League for four clubs.
+George Summerbee (22 October 1914 – 19 April 1955) was an English professional footballer who played as a wing-half in The Football League for four clubs.
 He was father of Mike Summerbee and grandfather of Nicky Summerbee, who both played for Manchester City.

-Life

-Summerbee was born in Winchester, England and died in Cirencester, England.

-Playing and managerial career
+Career

-Summerbee began his professional career with Aldershot, who he joined from non-league side Basingstoke Town in May 1934.
+Summerbee was born in Winchester, England.
+He began his professional career with Aldershot, who he joined from non-league side Basingstoke Town in May 1934.
 While at Aldershot he played alongside his brother Gordon.
 In January 1935 George joined Football League First Division side Preston North End for £650.
 In 11 years at Deepdale, Summerbee made just three Football League appearances.
 During this spell he also spent several years during the Second World War guesting for Portsmouth, where he made 149 competitive appearances while working at a nearby aircraft factory.

 He joined Football League Division Three North side Chester in May 1946 for £600, where again he struggled to earn a regular first-team place, and he moved to Barrow.
 He made more than 100 league appearances in three years at Holker Street, with his final Football League outing being against Lincoln City in May 1950.

 Summerbee then joined non-league side Cheltenham Town as player-manager in 1950, but he left in 1952 after his contract was not renewed.

+Death

-He died just three years later from Addison's disease, after a spell scouting for Bristol City.
+Three years after leaving Cheltenham, Summerbee died from Addison's disease in Cirencester, after a spell scouting for Bristol City.

 His life story is featured alongside the other footballing members of his family in Fathers, Sons and Football (Colin Shindler, Headline Book Publishing, 2001).